AndrewFromMelbourne/raspifb16/raspinfo/README.md

 # usage
 	raspinfo <options>

-	--daemon - start in the background as a daemon --device - framebuffer device to use (default is /dev/fb1) --help - print usage and exit
+	--daemon,-D - start in the background as a daemon --device,-d - framebuffer device to use (default is /dev/fb1) --help,-h - print usage and exit
-	--pidfile <pidfile> - create and lock PID file (if being run as a daemon)
+	--pidfile,-p <pidfile> - create and lock PID file (if being run as a daemon)
 # build
 see main readme.
 # install